 How much more successful would that make you feel?

 Crikey.
-I’ve written 11 sentences and 9 of them are questions.
+I’ve written about 12 sentences and 9 of them are questions.

-They cut out the middle man.
-They either are the expert, or they know who the expert is that knows what they want to know and they just go direct and get it.
+They cut out the middle woman/man.
+They either are the expert, or they know who the expert and they just go direct and get it.

 Less messing.
 Less stalling.
 Less waiting.
 Less down time.